 8 Things That Can Help You Cope If Your Parents Never Loved You And Broke Your Heart

-Do you have a parent/parents who broke your heart beyond repair, and left you all alone to deal with the pieces, and you are still struggling to come to terms with all that pain and rejection?
+Your parents never loved you, broke your heart beyond repair, and left you all alone to deal with the pieces?
+Are you still struggling to come to terms with all that pain and rejection?
+Today we are going to talk about how to heal from unloving parents.

 When I got engaged to a wonderful man, I thought that would spark some joy in her and possibly bring us together as I went through the wedding planning process.
 I thought maybe, for once, she could stop playing her usual mind games and manipulation tactics and just be a mother.
 But wow, was I wrong.